Linus-Mussmaecher/rucola/README.md

 This feature uses [comrak](https://github.com/kivikakk/comrak) for the markdown-HTML conversion and supports most of the usual markdown syntax.
 This is especially useful for notes that are difficult to read, for example because they contain lots of LaTeX code or tables - or simply because you prefer a more clean look.
 HTML files are automatically prepended with a `.css`-stylesheet reference if you have configured a source CSS-file, and with a MathJax-preamble if they contain LaTeX-blocks (with either `$...$` or `$$...$$`).
+Also, you can perform small-scale string replacements in math mode, for example replacing `\field` with `\mathbb` to write fields more semantically clearly.

 You can view a single HTML file from the select screen or the single-note screen, in this case it is converted just-in-time.
 The file will be openend with the configured viewer (usually outside your terminal).